Oh Hey There!

 -My tribe is everything.
 I have a set of close family and friends that I'd do anything for.
 They are my biggest support system and drive for all I do.

 You have this one time to capture your life as it is today.
 Life changes quickly.
 I’m humbled by the idea that we, together, create the images you’ll show your grandkids and they someday will show theirs.
 Photographs need to remind us of our past so that we can continue to live in the present.
 I whole-heartedly feel that what I do is much more than clicking a shutter button.
 I photograph people because I want to give them the happiness of priceless memories.
 It’s my creative outlet as well as my service to the world.
 I didn’t always photograph people… but I have been a photographer for what feels like my whole life.
 When I was a kid, I had this cute little purple camera that I swear I carted with me everywhere.
 In school, I focused on the dark room, shot abstract things and loved every minute of it.
 As the digital age has come, I also loved the instant gratification of seeing my images and am astounded by the technology that exists.
-I never found that ‘soul’ purpose until I started photographing people.
+However, with all that experience, I never actually found that ‘soul’ purpose until I started photographing people.

 All it took was one brave day to decide to live outside of fear and take the leap.